After School Meltdowns

-When My Son Melts Down After School: What I’m Learning About Boys, Emotions, and Soft Landings
+When My Son freaks out After School: What I’m Learning About Boys, Emotions, and Soft Landings

 She compares it to a little boy going off to war.
 All day long he’s trying to be good, to sit still, to follow the rules, to navigate the playground politics.
 It’s stressful.
 Draining.
 And by pickup time, he’s completely overloaded with cortisol, the stress hormone.